-The question of whether to repair or completely replace your it is a relative one and should be answered with the help of experts (architects and contractors).
+The question of whether to repair or completely replace your it is a relative one and should be answered with the help of experts (architects and contractors) such as RBS Roofing.
 They will be able to tell you exactly how much your roof can withstand, and whether a simple patch is enough to solve your problems or not.

 If you are unable to securely access or are unsure about the possibility of a problem being detected, we advise you to contact the professional manufacturer of roofing manufacturers.